Audio API Developer Guide

 new Date().toISOString();datetime.now(UTC).isoformat()Metadata

-Audio clip tags are not currently synchronized with the Arc XP Tags API.
+Audio clip and podcast tags are not currently synchronized with the Arc XP Tags API.
 For the moment these tags are used for filtering and organization purposes.

 Renditions